ahlsunnah/learn-islam-ui/README.md

 The app will be multilingual with arabic as main language

-The courses will we organized as follow (it may change in future):
+The courses will we organized as follow:

-- [x] Sections: Usul addin, tafsir, fiqh, non-muslims, ...
+- [x] Tracks: First track, second track, third track, ...
 - [x] Courses: Nawaqid alislam, chourout la ilaha illa Allah, tafsir surat alikhlas, ...
 - [x] Chapters: Chirk, Ikhlas, etc ...

+- A track can have multiple Courses and a course has one track.
+- A course have multiple chapters and a chapter have one course
+- a course can have a topic (Aquida, Fiqh, ...) and a topic can have multiple courses
+- a chapter can have multiple quizzes and a quizz have one chapter

 Also: